 You May Qualify for Legal Assistance

-You’re almost 3x more likely to get approved for SSD benefits if a Social Security attorney files your claim.
+You’re almost 3x more likely to get SSD benefits if a Social Security attorney files your claim.
 Think you can’t afford a lawyer to help you?
-Disability attorneys work on contingency, so you owe $0 for legal assistance if you don’t win benefits.
-And if you do win, you’ll only pay a small, one-time fee.
+Disability lawyers work on contingency.
+That means you owe $0 for legal help if you don’t win benefits.
+And if you do win, you’ll only pay one small fee.

-Most people who qualify for legal assistance through our website receive $12,000+ in lump-sum backpay as well as monthly benefits.
-Those who apply on their own without legal assistance typically wait 18-24 months to receive their first SSD payment.
+Most people who qualify for legal assistance through our website receive $13,000+ in back pay as well as monthly benefits.
+Those who apply on their own without legal help typically wait 18-24 months to receive their first SSD payment.
 However, the SSA usually denies them benefits the first time.
 These applicants usually only win benefits on appeal after pleading their case before a judge several months or years later.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.